Pu11en/forge-ai/DEPLOYMENT.md

 1. Check that all client-side variables have the `VITE_` prefix
 2. Verify the build command in `vercel.json` is correct
 3. Ensure all dependencies are properly installed

+### NPM Deprecation Warnings

+All npm deprecation warnings have been resolved:
+- Updated to stable React v18.3.1
+- Updated Firebase SDK to latest compatible versions
+- Fixed TypeScript and Vite compatibility issues
+- Resolved all Firebase Functions compatibility issues